Neuromechanics-Lab/Spasticity-Emulator/README.md

 Tutorials and code for Operating KinArm Spasticity Emulator

 - **KinArm Tutorial.md**: Written instructions with visuals for using the KinArm in lab
--  **demo_script.html** : Sample matlab code and instructions demonstrating how to process and analyze trial data.
+-  **demo** : Folder with sample matlab code and instructions demonstrating how to process and analyze trial data.
+To view the demo, download the entire folder and open the demo_script.html file on your browser.

 - **force_curves.mat**: loads Hill Model as 3 separate variables, each of which is a [nx2] matrix with length or velocity and force.
 For use in post-processing